BorgwardtLab/ARDISS/README.md

 ```console
 (ardissvenv) foo@bar:~$ ardiss --typed_scores /path/to/typed_scores --reference_genotypes /path/to/genotypes --markers /path/to/markers_file
 ```
 See the file format section to find out what structure ARDISS expects.
+Reference panel datasets are available for the human genome (see Reference panel data section below).
 Additional options include:
 ```console
   --output OUTPUT       Path to the output file
   --population POPULATION